mrc-ide/PhyDyn/README.md

 [PhyDyn](https://github.com/mrc-ide/PhyDyn/wiki) is a BEAST2 package for performing Bayesian phylogenetic inference under models that deal with structured populations with complex population dynamics.
 This package enables simultaneous estimation of epidemiological parameters and pathogen phylogenies.
 The package implements a coalescent model for a large class of epidemic processes specified by a deterministic nonlinear dynamical system.
 Genealogies are specified as timed phylogenetic trees in which lineages are associated with the distinct subpopulation in which they are sampled.
 Epidemic models are defined by a series of ordinary differential equations (ODEs) specifying the rates that new lineages introduced in the population (birth matrix) and the rates at which migrations, or transition between states occur (migration matrix).
 The ODE syntax allows the user to define and use complex mathematical expressions such as  polynomials and trigonometric functions.
 Currently, PhyDyn works with deterministic demographic models.
 Future versions may incorporate other population models, methods for simulating trees conditional on an epidemic process and include semiparametric epidemiological models.

-**Current version: 1.1.0**
+**Current version: 1.2.0**

 ## Distribution and Installation

-The latest version of the package (**v1.0.0**) is currently available from the Beast repository and can  be installed with Beauti's package manager.
+The latest version of the package (**v1.2.0**) is not currently available from the Beast repository - it will be soon.
+It has been compiled against BEAST v2.5.0.

-The package (v.1.1.0) can also be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.
+The package (v.1.2.0) can  be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.

 ### Installation by-hand
 The zipped distribution of the package is located in the `dist/` directory.
 The latest distribution is `dist/PhyDyn.v1.1.0.zip`.
 Instructions on how to install Beast packages by hand can be found [here](https://www.beast2.org/managing-packages/).
 The steps are:
 * Locate the directory where the current Beast version  keeps add-ons and packages.
-In Linux, it's usually `/users/<username>/.beast/2.4`.
+In Linux, it's usually `/users/<username>/.beast/2.5`.
 Move there, create a directory for PhyDyn, and then move inside the new directory:
 ```
 > cd /users/<username>/.beast/2.4
-> mkdir phydyn
+> mkdir PhyDyn
-> cd phydyn
+> cd PhyDyn
 ```
 * Copy the zipped distribution to the package's directory (current directory).
 Unzip the file.
 ```